-What Is Fortified Wine
+What is Fortified Wine?
+[Ultimate Fortified Wine Guide]

 This type of wine, which can also be defined as liqueur wine, is different from all the others because it is fortified with a certain quantity of alcohol during production.

 In fact, fortification is a delicate process in which the quality of the fortifying agent plays a fundamental role.

-A quality fortified wine is that wine in which the ethereal impact of the fortifying agent doesn’t affect the primary organoleptic characteristics of the base wine.
+A quality fortified wine is a wine in which the impact of the fortifying agent doesn’t affect the primary organoleptic characteristics of the base wine.

 Understanding Fortified Wine

-Now, a question arises.
-If the ethereal aromas of the fortifying agent should be imperceptible and the increase of the alcohol concentration is not the main purpose of the fortification, why is alcohol added?
+If the aromas of the fortifying agent should be imperceptible and the increase of the alcohol concentration is not the main purpose of the fortification, why is alcohol added?

-Typically, the alcoholic concentration in a fortified wine varies between 15 and 22%, but there are examples of fortified wines with alcoholic concentrations of 14%.
+Typically, the alcoholic concentration in a fortified wine varies between 15% and 22%, but there are examples of fortified wines with alcohol concentrations of 14%.

 The main advantage of the fortification is the guarantee of a longer shelf life of the wine, ensuring a greater longevity and reducing the risk of alterations.

 One of the most famous fortified wines in the world, the Sicilian Marsala, was created by John Woodhouse who added spirits to the wine in barrels before shipping them to England.

 Another advantage of fortification is the preservation of the sweetness of a wine.
-Alcohol kills wine yeasts, that’s why many wineries simply fortify the wines during winemaking to stop fermentation and preserve the sweetness of a wine.
+Alcohol kills wine yeasts, and that’s why many wineries simply fortify the wines during winemaking to stop fermentation and preserve the sweetness of a wine.

 Some of the most famous wines fortified for this purpose are sweet Madeira and some types of Port wine.